kogosoftwarellc/angular-async-form/README.md

 * Unobtrusive.
-Use `afControlMessage` in concert with `ngMessages` to display known validation errors in the UI before submitting the form, and unkown errors from async operations after the form is sumitted.
+Use `afControlMessage` in concert with `ngMessages` to display known validation errors in the UI before submitting the form, and unkown errors from async operations after the form is submitted.
 * Prevents the form from being submitted if an error was returned for a control.
 The control _must_ receive a `blur` event before setting it's validity again to `true`.
 * Display form wide error messages.